Code-Institute-Submissions/what_film/README.md

 <p>An extremely useful tool I used was <a href="https://stackoverflow.com/" rel="nofollow">Stack Overflow</a>, for help with many syntax and functions.</p>
 <ul>
 <li>Help with <a href="https://stackoverflow.com/questions/26935550/html-pattern-attribute-match-or-allow-blank" rel="nofollow">form validation.</a></li>
-<li>Help with using the <a href="https://stackoverflow.com/questions/155188/trigger-a-button-click-with-javascript-on-the-enter-key-in-a-text-box" rel="nofollow">enter button</a> to search movies.</li>
+<li>Help with using the <a href="https://stackoverflow.com/questions/155188/trigger-a-button-click-with-javascript-on-the-enter-key-in-a-text-box" rel="nofollow">enter button</a> to submit movie search.</li>
 </ul>
 </li>
 <li>